Benjamin Franklin Smallwood: Civil War Service

 During the United States Civil War, Smallwood was Captain of the 2nd Choctaw Regiment in the Confederate Army.

 Business and ranching

 Smallwood first opened a store in Kiamichi County in 1862.
 The next year, he moved to Lehigh.
 Smallwood owned a farm near Lehigh, raised cattle, and ran a dry goods store in town.
 The sandstone house on his ranch, constructed in 1875, is known as the Benjamin Franklin Smallwood House.
 It was listed on the National Register of Historic Places in 1982.

 Retirement

 After being defeated for reelection, Smallwood retired to his home near Lehigh, where he died on December 15, 1891.

 Personal life

-Smallwood first married Siney LeFlore of the Ogla Falaya clan.
+Smallwood first married Siney LeFlore of the Okla Falaya clan.
 After passing in 1849, Smallwood married Annie Burney, a Chickasaw from the house of Ima-te-po of the family of Okla-pa-nubbii.
 Annie died during the Civil War.
 Smallwood later married Abbie James.